ros-infrastructure/buildfarm_deployment/README.md

 * Fork the config repository and update the configuration.
 * Deploy the forked configuration onto the machines.

-At the end of this process you will have a Jenkins master, a package repository, and N jenkins-slaves.
+At the end of this process you will have a Jenkins master, a package repository, and N jenkins agents.

 ## Provisioning